-Symbols 4
+4 Symbols

-following symbols: DANGER Danger due to not observing the A warning notices Warning notices draw your attention to hazards that may endanger your health or life, or the health or life of others.
-Observe the warning notices. ¢ ENVIRONMENTAL NOTE Environmental damage due to failure to observe environmental notes Environmental notes include information on environmentally responsible behavior or environmentally responsible disposal.
+following symbols: DANGER Danger due to not observing the warning notices Warning notices draw your attention to hazards that may endanger your health or life, or the health or life of others.
+Observe the warning notices.
+ENVIRONMENTAL NOTE Environmental damage due to failure to observe environmental notes Environmental notes include information on environmental low responsible behavior or environmental b environmentally responsible behavior or environmentally responsible disposal.